Danial Kalbasi

 For many people, this is a painful process.

-Try to focus on essential and critical needs.
+Focus on essential and critical needs.
 Differentiate your expectations and your customer needs.
-These are two different facts, and you must determine them and understand them thoroughly before continuing.
+These are two distinct facts, and you must determine and understand them thoroughly before proceeding.

 Make action items for every stakeholder meetings

 This is probably applicable to all the meetings.
-It’s essential that you take clear action items from a meeting, make people responsible for those actions, and follow up afterward.
+It’s essential to take clear action items from a meeting, assign responsibility for those actions, and follow up afterward.

 Accept the luck factor

-You might be unlucky as things didn’t work out.
-There is fascinating research by Daniel Kahneman, a famous psychologist about luck.
+You might be unlucky, as things didn’t work out.
+There is fascinating research by Daniel Kahneman, a renowned psychologist, on the topic of luck.

-When he visited an investment firm at Wall Street, he calculated that the traders, who were highly prized for their ability to “read” the markets, performed no better than they would have done if they made their decisions randomly.
-Therefore, the bonuses that they received were rewards for luck, even though they found ways of interpreting it as skill.
+When he visited an investment firm on Wall Street, he calculated that the traders, who were highly prized for their ability to “read” the markets, performed no better than they would have done if they made their decisions randomly.
+Therefore, the bonuses that they received were rewards for luck, even though they found ways of interpreting them as skill.
 “They were really quite angry when I told them that,” he laughs.
-“But the evidence is unequivocal — there is a great deal more luck than skill involves achievements of people getting very rich.”
+“But the evidence is unequivocal — there is a great deal more luck than skill involved in the achievements of people getting very rich.”

 Make peace with that and believe many things are out of your control, and that’s fine.